HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 The fewer the number of image candidates, the greater the likelihood of the asset being cached, and if a CDN is being used, the greater the likelihood of it being available on a client’s nearest edge.
 However the greater the difference in media dimensions, the more likely we are to end up serving media which is less suited to the device and context in question.

-##### Srcset: Quantity of Image Candidates
+##### Srcset: quantity of image candidates

 {{ figure_markup(
   image="srcset-number-of-candidates.png",
   caption="Srcset number of candidates.", description="Bar chart showing number of candidates on desktop and mobile.
 Most pages have 1-3 Candidates (58.82% on desktop, and 60.01% on mobile) especially if we extend to 1-5 candidates (82.79% on desktop and 83.52% on mobile).
 After that the drop off is sharp with 5-10 Candidates only having 13.12% on desktop and 12.42% on mobile.
 10-15 Candidates is down to 1.96% on desktop and 1.87% on mobile and 15-20 Candidates has 0.55% on desktop 0.53% on mobile", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLNnD9VNqXNxMu60VovxIEp_L6vmNo1oWt8-C18DOetXB3qIkee_-KjZwYYPIkkIM-7So-5wBwQ4QY/pubchart?oid=761924614&format=interactive", sheets_gid="1848992988", sql_file="image_srcset_candidates.sql"